An ergonomist lists different health factors that can make us feel good around the office

 TIP!
 Sofas for all occasions

-A comfortable seat for visitors, an alternative workplace or an inviting gathering point during coffee breaks?
-Sofas can fulfil many functions in the office and look in many different ways.
+A comfortable seat for visitors, an alternative workspace, or the inviting gathering point during coffee breaks?
+Sofas can serve many functions in the office and come in various styles.
 What are you looking for?

 Click here to view sofas for the reception, office and lounge